7. Reading Project¶

 You will be required to choose one paper from the list below (each paper can be chosen by at most one student) and submit an essay that summarises the paper’s key ideas, technical contributions, and also provides its evaluation.
-Unlike previous projects, this final task for PLDI will not (necessary) require you to implement a part of a compiler.
-However, it still might require to write some code, sometimes in the languages you’ve never programmed before.
+Unlike previous projects, this final task for PLDI will not require you to implement a part of a compiler.
+However, you sitill might have to write some code, sometimes in languages you’ve never programmed in before.

 Please, set aside a good amount of time for this project, as it’s not meant to be done in a single evening and requires reflection on the research ideas, most of which will be new for you.